prakash770405/prakash770405/README.md

 [Explore School_Records](http://github.com/prakash770405/School_Records.git)

-### Wanderlust
+###(2) Wanderlust

-Wanderlust is a full-stack web application built with Node.js, Express, and MongoDB, designed as a clone of a popular vacation rental website.
+**Wanderlust** is a full-stack web application built with Node.js, Express, and MongoDB, designed as a clone of a popular vacation rental website.
 **Key Features:**
 *   **Listings CRUD Operations**: Provides full functionality for users to create, read, update, and delete property listings.
 *   **Integrated Review System**: Allows users to post new reviews and view existing ones on each listing's detail page.
 *   **Dynamic UI Rendering**: The user interface is server-rendered using EJS and styled with custom CSS for a clean, responsive design.